 Telemetry and Read Models

-This page describes how Veritas should be interpreted over time without turning the framework into a heavy observability product.
+This page describes how Veritas output should be interpreted over time without turning the product into a heavy observability platform.

 Canonical Records